10x Genomics Inc. (TXG) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is FMR, LLC with over 10.07 million shares valued at $1.43 billion.
 The investor’s holdings represent 11.70% of the TXG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Morgan Stanley with 6.71 million shares valued at $949.63 million to account for 7.79% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 6.19 million shares representing 7.19% and valued at over $876.18 million, while Blackrock Inc. holds 6.00% of the shares totaling 5.16 million with a market value of $731.08 million.

-10x Genomics Inc. (NASDAQ: TXG) is 35.46% higher on its value in year-to-date trading and has touched a low of $72.04 and a high of $203.20 in the current 52-week trading range.
+10x Genomics Inc. (NASDAQ: TXG) is 39.28% higher on its value in year-to-date trading and has touched a low of $72.04 and a high of $203.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The TXG stock was last observed hovering at around $187.55 in the last trading session, with the day’s gains setting it 4.26% off its average median price target of $207.50 for the next 12 months.
-It is also 20.08% off the consensus price target high of $240.00 offered by 9 analysts, but current levels are -9.61% lower than the price target low of $175.00 for the same period.
+The TXG stock was last observed hovering at around $198.70 in the last trading session, with the day’s loss setting it -1.48% off its average median price target of $207.50 for the next 12 months.
+It is also 17.82% off the consensus price target high of $240.00 offered by 9 analysts, but current levels are -12.7% lower than the price target low of $175.00 for the same period.

-The stock witnessed a 10.13% loss in the last 1 month and extending the period to 3 months gives it a 3.38%, and is -2.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.65% over the week and 5.64% over the month.
+The stock witnessed a 22.09% loss in the last 1 month and extending the period to 3 months gives it a 20.83%, and is 5.16% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.02% over the week and 5.20% over the month.

 10x Genomics Inc. (TXG) Analyst Forecasts